wvlet/airframe/airframe-codec/README.md

 airframe-codec
 ====

-airframe-codec is an [MessagePack](https://msgpack.org)-based schema-on-read data transcoder.
+airframe-codec is an [MessagePack](https://msgpack.org)-based schema-on-read data transcoder for Scala and Scala.js.

 With airframe-codec you can:
 - Encode Scala objects (e.g., case classes, collection, etc.) into MessagePack format, and decode it.
 Object serialization/deserialization.